 Are you shooting away while on holidays only to be disappointed when you look at your images on your computer when you are back?
 Are you wondering how can these people everywhere online shoot such pictures that spark emotional responses from us?

 Photography is all about training your eye to see the light and see what’s around you with an artistic touch.
 While this needs practice and doesn’t come in a day, there are still some simple rules that you can follow to take your travel photography (and any kind of photography!) to the next level.
-Once you are at ease with the following rules, you can keep expanding your skills and learn more advanced techniques.
+Once you are at ease with the following rules, you can keep expanding your skills and learn more advanced techniques and even sell your pictures!

 RELATED: What’s in My Camera Bag?